How Persona Culture Is Costing Us Our Authority

 Authorship Is the Antidote

-Authorship is not rebellion, it’s responsibility.
+Authorship is not a rebellion even if it may feel like it, it’s responsibility.

 It means: